Masks soon optional for K-8 students in Mankato district

 Though a mask recommendation has governed high school students since August, K-8 students and accompanying staff were required to wear masks because people younger than 12 weren’t eligible for vaccines at the time, Peterson said at a Monday School Board meeting.

 Five board members in August voted for a mask requirement in schools where children younger than 12 are present.
-Christopher Kind was one of two School Board members to vote against the policy, and at Monday's meeting he urged the board to hasten its removal of the mandate.
+Christopher Kind was one of two School Board members to vote against the policy and at Monday’s meeting urged the board to hasten its removal of the mandate.

-"One of my concerns is that the measuring of the community (against) the district, I think, provides a false result because the community isn't under any mandates really," he said.
+“One of my concerns is that the measuring of the community (against) the district, I think, provides a false result because the community isn’t under any mandates really,” Kind said.

 “I think we have to adjust and I think the sooner we do, the better.”

-Several citizens spoke at the meeting to denounce the mask requirement, some claiming it's harming kids without preventing COVID's spread.
+Several citizens spoke at the meeting to denounce the mask requirement, some claiming it harms kids without preventing COVID’s spread.
 Peterson said anti-maskers and people against the mandate in particular have been a fixture at School Board meetings for the last year.

 The superintendent signaled before the meeting that he wanted the board to reevaluate the requirement in light of falling COVID cases at schools.
 In January “our schools were on fire” with the spreading virus, he said, but a downward trend has defined the last two weeks.

 About 80 COVID-19 cases were reported among students and staff last week, Director of Facilities and Safety Scott Hogen said Monday.
-The week prior, over 200 cases were recorded; the week before that the number surpassed 400.
+The week prior, more than 200 cases were recorded; the week before that the number surpassed 400.

 The first two days of this week, just 19 students and staff tested positive, Hogen said.